Pardot Lead Management & Scoring

 ABM rollout

-You're moving toward account-based motion, but your current scoring still works at contact level only.
+You are moving toward account-based motion, but your current scoring still works at contact level only.

 Sales complaints about lead quality